cansuk/g2plot-chart-wrapper/README.md

-**[Development continue...
+**[Development in continue...
 Known bugs will be fixed soon.]** A wrapper for AntDesign G2Plot charts.
 Takes data as json.
 Binds it on charts and provides configuring settings panel on charts dynamically.

 ## 🔨 Basic usage :